In the context of organic chemistry, which of the following best ... | Channels for Pearson+

 Multiple Choice

-In the context of organic chemistry, which of the following best describes a 'pyramid of numbers'?
+In the context of organic chemistry, which of the following best describes a pollen grain?

 A